 Best Spring Events in New England

 Spring in New England is a time when we gratefully head outside to shake off the winter cobwebs and turn our faces towards the long-awaited sunshine.
-It’s a time to celebrate spring blooms, sheep shearing, baby animals, Maine moose, and a host of other regional sights, tastes, and sounds that make spring in New England so great.
+It’s a time to celebrate spring blooms, sheep shearing, baby animals, and a host of other regional sights, tastes, and sounds that make spring in New England so great.
 In fact, there are so many flower festivals and sheep shearing events each spring that they each have their own separate “best list” (scroll down to the end of the post for the links), but for everything else, here are some of our picks for the best spring events in New England.
 We know you’re ready, so mark your calendar today!

 Baby Animals on the Shaker Farm at Hancock Shaker Village – Pittsfield, MA

 Who can resist baby lambs, piglets, calves, goats, ducklings, and chicks making their debut at the village’s historic Round Stone Barn?
 Meet the baby animals and help out with chores and feedings from 10am – 4pm daily, or participate in other Shaker-themed craft activities.

 April 16 – May 8, 2016; (413) 443-0188; hancockshakervillage.org

 Brimfield Antique and Flea Market Show — Brimfield, MA

 The largest outdoor antiques show in the country, with over 4,500 dealers and 130,000+ visitors during the course of the week, kicks off the first of its three annual events each spring.
 Running about a mile along Route 20 on both sides of the road and extending several hundred yards back from each side of the road, dealers show off their wares for pickers and collectors – both casual and ferocious.
 We dare you to leave empty handed!
 If you miss the spring show make sure to mark your calendar for July or September instead.

 WinniFishing Derby — Center Harbor, NH (Suspended for 2016)